Motivational Commencement Speeches to Inspire You

 Harvard University, 2014

-“I’m supposed to give you advice and I thought, What advice could I give you guys? … So then I was thinking, Well then, who should be giving advice?
-The answer is people like you.
-You’re better educated and you’re going to go out there in the world and people are going to listen to what you say… I look at all of you and see America’s future… Understand that one day you will have the power to make a difference, so use it well.”
+“I’m now at the part of my speech where I’m supposed to give you advice and I thought, What advice could I give you guys?….
+So then I was thinking, Well then, who should be giving advice?
+And the answer is people like you.
+You’re better educated and you’re going to go out there in the world and people are going to listen to what you say….
+I look at all of you and see America’s futures.
+Attorneys, corporate lawyers, public prosecutors, judges, politicians, maybe even the president of the United States.
+Those are all positions of such great influence.
+Understand that one day you will have the power to make a difference, so use it well.”

 Howard University, 2016

-“If you had to choose one moment in history in which you could be born, and you didn’t know ahead of time who you were going to be — what nationality, what gender, what race, whether you’d be rich or poor, gay or straight, what faith you’d be born into — you wouldn’t choose 100 years ago.
-You wouldn’t choose the fifties, or the sixties, or the seventies.
+“If you had to choose one moment in history in which you could be born, and you didn’t know ahead of time who you were going to be—what nationality, what gender, what race, whether you’d be rich or poor, gay or straight, what faith you’d be born into—you wouldn’t choose 100 years ago.
+You wouldn’t choose the ’50s, or the ’60s or the ’70s.
 You’d choose right now.
-If you had to choose a time to be, in the words of Lorraine Hansberry, ‘young, gifted and black’ in America, you would choose right now.”
+If you had to choose a time to be, in the words of Lorraine Hansberry, ‘young, gifted and black’ in America, you would choose right now.

 Wake Forest University, 2015